 For brunch one day, we drove to Mount Pleasant to check out the highly-rated Grace & Grit modern Southern restaurant.
 We were craving grits, a Southern favorite we hadn’t yet tried in Charleston, and this was clearly the place.
 We got a grit flight starter with peaches & cream, blueberry, brussel pesto, and pimento cheese grits.
 You know I love trying weird combinations!
 I was surprised how much I loved the peaches & cream one especially.
 We also split a she crab soup and special breakfast sandwich with fried green tomato, ham, cheese, southern chow chow, and smoked gouda sauce.
 Amazing!
 The service and atmosphere were great too.
 If you wanted a boozy brunch, they also have mimosa flights.

-Other Places To Consider
+Other Places To Consider in Charleston

 - To stay: The Restoration Hotel, The Dewberry, 86 Cannon, Zero George